 We do not have worldwide statistics on the drop in business activities at dive resorts.
-It would fluctuate between locations depending on numerous factors including whether or not borders are closed to travelers!
+It would fluctuate between locations depending on numerous factors including whether or not borders have been closed to travelers.

 A forecast on international tourism by Oxford Economics predicted that “tourism won’t reach 2019 levels again until 2024”.
 The same report forecasted a drop of 59% in inbound travel to the Caribbean.

-As you can see in the graph below, we are entering a period of growth — but this growth is based on the new lows established earlier in 2020.
+As we can see in the graph below, we are entering a period of growth — but this growth is based on the new lows established in 2020.

-Let’s not gamble our success on miracles!
-We need to plan dive resort operations on much lower inbound tourism for the foreseeable future and the constant risk of borders reclosing.
+We need to plan dive resort operations on much lower inbound tourism for the foreseeable future and a constant risk of borders reclosing.

 “All of Cozumel’s dive centres were affected.
 Some managed to pay their staff throughout the lockdown, others launched online campaigns to help them pay their employees, or the rent on their premises.
 Unfortunately, some operators were not able to pay their staff and cover their costs and have had to close and sell their boats as a result.”
 Source: Anita Chaumette in Dive Magazine.